tldr-pages/tldr/pages/linux/yay.md

 > Yet Another Yogurt: A utility for Arch Linux to build and install packages from the Arch User Repository.

-- Search and install packaged from the repos and the AUR using yogurt mode:
+- Interactivity search and install packages from the repos and AUR:

 `yay {{package_name}}`